phil294/coffeesense/docs/guide/interpolation.md

 ## Prop Validation

-*You can turn on/off this feature with `vetur.validation.templateProps`.*
+*You can turn on/off this feature with `coffeesense.validation.templateProps`.*

-Vetur will now validate HTML templates that uses child components.
+CoffeeSense will now validate HTML templates that uses child components.
 For example, given two children:

 `Simple.vue`: